MarioDelgadoSr/MyWarehouseVisualizerDoc/README.md

 	* Several sample files are available for review in the [data folder](https://github.com/MarioDelgadoSr/MyWarehouseVisualizerDoc/tree/master/data).

-* When loaded, the data are are parsed with the [D3 AutoType parser](https://github.com/d3/d3-dsv#autoType).
+* When loaded, the data are parsed with the [D3 AutoType parser](https://github.com/d3/d3-dsv#autoType).

 	* Any column name that is prefixed with a '\s' instructs the parser to override the D3 AutoType parser](https://github.com/d3/d3-dsv#autoType) and treat the columns contents as a string.
 An example of this in the sample data is the *\sITEM NO* column in the [sample invetory files](https://github.com/MarioDelgadoSr/MyWarehouseVisualizerDoc/tree/master/data).